 At Sömn Home, we’re confidently comfortable in bed.
-As a boutique specializing in sustainable linen bedding, with linen sheets made from 100% pure flax, grown without any herbicides or pesticides, we’ve made sustainable sheets a reality, but we recognize there’s room to do even better.
+As a boutique specializing in sustainable linen bedding, with linen sheets made from 100% pure flax, grown without any or much of herbicides or pesticides, we’ve made sustainable sheets a reality, but we recognize there’s room to do even better.
 To reach global environmental goals, we're working towards net positive impacts, net-zero energy, and net-zero waste.

 Luxury Linen Bedding

 Our suppliers are one of our biggest considerations.
 Choices made sourcing raw materials can impact ecosystem services in many ways.
 For example, are crops like flax and cotton contributing to soil depletion?
 Are the materials farmed responsibly, grown to the best environmental standards?
 Do they break down easily after being discarded?

 Environmental devastation was once accepted as the de facto cost of human activity.
 It’s time to unlearn this.
 We have more options today.
 At Sömn Home, we carefully consider the products we create and whether they have net negative or positive impacts on ecosystems that support human wellbeing and the earth’s health.

 It IS possible to create products that are good for the environment.
 This is where terminology like net positive impacts and regenerative come into play.